LartTyler/MHWDB-Docs/source/includes/_endpoints_weapons.md

 affinity | Integer | The affinity of the weapon defense | Integer | Some weapons (namely "gunlance" types) augment player defense; such weapons indicate that with this field

-### Bowgun Deviation
-A bowgun's deviation may be one of the following values.

-- none
-- low
-- average
-- high

 ### Damage Types
 A weapon's damage type will be one of the following values: